Reverse Logistics as a Strategic Tool for Ecommerce Success

 Effective Reverse Logistics Management Is Crucial for Customer Delight

 Some goods are invariably returned to the seller.
-This is true in physical retail as well as in an ecommerce setup.
+It is true in physical retail as well as in an e-commerce setup.

 Ordering a brand new iPad and receiving one that has a cracked body or a scratched screen is unacceptable.
 But it is bound to happen sometimes.
 Such damaged goods get returned by the customer or the logistics provider.

 "I received the pottery wheel, but it refuses to spin" is the last thing a successful e-commerce business wants to hear.
 But since 100% error-free performance is impossible, there will be occasions when goods will not work.
 It is not exclusive to e-commerce; it happens in physical retail too.

 But a customer who physically collects goods at a retail store finds it logical to travel back to the store to return the malfunctioning goods.
 In e-commerce, the customer would prefer a pickup from her location or at worst an option to mail in the malfunctioning product.

 "Give us your old and obsolete gizmo and get the latest model" is a slogan that finds appeal with many.
 Several customers refuse to upgrade, as they are unwilling to trash a perfectly fine, albeit old, product.